 If you go up half a size in your road shoes then go up half a size in your trail shoes.
 Some people prefer to go up a whole size.
 As a 6.5 in day to day shoes, I have found that a 7.5 is a good fit.
 If you are completely new to running you may not have heard this particular piece of advice before but speak to most runners and they will tell you the same.

 Sizing is important.
 You need to ensure that your feet have enough space but not too much that your toe slides forward and bashes against the front of the shoe.
 Another factor is the width of the shoe.
 Some runners have wide feet and need something with more room.
 The Salomon Speedcross is a shoe that is rumoured to be a narrow fit however they do a wider foot version.
+I like the Hoka Speedgoat wide which gives me more room in the toebox.
+You will find a whole guide to best trail shoes for wide feet here.
 Finding a shoe that is comfortable is particularly important on the trails, especially with uneven terrain and long distances.

 Where Should I Buy Trail Running Shoes?

-When it comes to buying trail running shoes online, while some prefer shopping direct from brand websites such as inov-8 or Hoka, others prefer to go to an online discount shoe store such as Sportsshoes.com.
-Here you will find the latest models from a whole range of brands as well as last seasons models too.
+When it comes to buying trail running shoes online, while some prefer shopping directly from brand websites such as inov-8 or Hoka, others prefer to go to an online discount shoe store such as Sportsshoes.com.
+Here you will find the latest models from a whole range of brands as well as last season’s models.
 The returns policies make it easy for you to return a shoe if it is the wrong size and you can read comprehensive reviews from others that have purchased the same.
-The beauty of a website like this is that you can pick up last seasons models at a fraction of the cost of the latest models meaning you don’t have to spend a fortune.
+The beauty of a website like this is that you can pick up last season’s models at a fraction of the cost of the latest models meaning you don’t have to spend a fortune.